Chapter 2: Features of Connective and Binding Interactions

 By fastening to each other and not to any other objects, the objects in a bond establish a special relationship that distinguishes them from the rest of the world.

-A connective does not shield its participating objects from external influences and so does not have an excluding spatial volume of its own - only its participating objects do, from which they exclude each other (and any external objects they interact with).
+A connective does not shield its participating objects from external influences nor does it have an excluding spatial volume of its own - only its participating objects do, from which they exclude each other (and any external objects they interact with).
+Though the objects in a connective are interacting with each other, they are not fastened to each other, they may respond to external interactions individually and each may venture freely.

 Bonds/objects collide but remain separate when they meet because they exclude each other from their volumes.
 When connectives meet they may merge into a shared volume and may even pass through each other, though their participating objects may collide in the process.